jcbfshr/obsidian-things/README.md

 - Things 3 like Mobile Toolbar (kudos to [Alex the Creator of Cupertino theme](https://github.com/aaaaalexis) for some of the code I borrowed)
 - Hidden Tab Close button until hover for more space
 - Fancy highlighter
-- Black background for Dark theme on Mobiles
 - Prettified Code Blocks
 - Full-size YT Previews
 - Full-width Mobile sidebars
+- Style Settings support
+- Black background for Dark theme on Mobiles
+- Ability to have Tab Close button on the left
 - Custom checkboxes by [Kepano](https://stephango.com)

 ## Integrations